m8pple/arch2-2019-cw/readme.md

 FUNCTION|  Testing the ability to support functions   |
 STACK   |  Testing for functions using the stack      |

-The final instructions are pseudo-instructions, for cases where
+The final instructions are pseudo-instructions, for cases where they don't map to a single instruction.

 Assessment
 ==========